Wild Animals in Circuses (Prohibition) Bill

 Overview

-This bill aims to ban the use of wild animals in travelling circuses in England.
-It outlines the offenses, enforcement mechanisms, and the consequences for those who violate the prohibition.
+This bill aims to ban the use of wild animals in travelling circuses in England and Wales.
+It outlines the specifics of the ban, enforcement procedures, and associated penalties.

 Description